-Disclosure: This review is based on a sample provided by Neiman-Marcus.
+Disclosure: this review is based on a bottle provided by Isabey.

 Disclosure: This review is based on a sample I purchased.